I shifted my focus from setting purely achievement-based goals to building systems and daily practices.

 – Exercise for 30+ minutes every afternoon instead of “run a marathon.”

-– Spend time in nature (walk/run/hike) instead of “become a more calm and peaceful person.”
+– Spend time in nature—walking, running, hiking—instead of “become more calm and peaceful.”

 By building a set of my own daily practices, I live my own definition of a successful life every day of the year instead of feeling anxious about setting and reaching achievement-based goals.

-Goals can exist only in the past or future – both of which are just a “stubbornly persistent illusion.”
-Daily processes and systems–just like reality–are timeless.
+Achievement-based goals can exist only in the past or future – both of which are just a “stubbornly persistent illusion.”
+Daily practices exist in the present – the only place your life is actually happening.